gavinengel/rehash/README.md

 4. `<html hash="ignore/nonalphanumeric">`
 5. `<html hash="serious">`

 This can be useful for (one example) showing/hiding elements.
 Note that a "/" symbol appears in the final hash.
-All leading, following, and duplicate "/" sumbols are removed.
+All leading, following, and duplicate "/" symbols are removed.

 Here is a snippet of CSS that I have used with the above code: